 WHAT IS PALLIATIVE CARE?

 - The purpose of palliative care is to provide patients with relief from the symptoms, pain and stress of a serious illness.
 Receiving palliative care does not necessarily mean you’re dying and does not replace your primary treatment.
-Palliative care does not take the place of your primary-care physician, but instead our Board Certified, Nurse Practitioners works alongside your provider.
+Palliative care does not take the place of your primary-care physician; our team works alongside your provider.
 The goal is to make you as comfortable as possible and improve your quality of life.

 Is Palliative Care Right For You?